bykaj/site/content/guides/igpu-passthrough/configuring-proxmox/index.md

 ```bash
 GRUB_CMDLINE_LINUX_DEFAULT="intel_iommu=on iommu=pt i915.enable_gvt=1 pcie_acs_override=downstream,multifunction"
 ```
 This is why you need this: `intel_iommu=on iommu=pt i915.enable_gvt=1` enables the core trio of IOMMU, passthrough, and GVT-g (mediated devices) functionality.
 The `pcie_acs_override=downstream,multifunction` parameter does the heavy lifting by forcing hardware into separate IOMMU groups.
-No more dealing with device clusters – you get individual control over each piece of hardware, plus the sweet benefit of a stable, non-crashing host.ß
+No more dealing with device clusters – you get individual control over each piece of hardware, plus the sweet benefit of a stable, non-crashing host.

 Apply these new boot parameters by running:
 ```bash